pmmvr/gemini-transcription-service/README.md

 ## Google Cloud Storage Integration (Optional)

-The service can store transcripts and audio files in Google Cloud Storage, but this is entirely optional.
+The service can store transcripts, summaries, and audio files in Google Cloud Storage, but this is entirely optional.
 By default, all files are stored locally.

 To enable GCS integration: